minhhoccode111/todo-list-top/README.md

 ## **Features**

+- Dynamic in plain JavaScript
 - Create new project to store to-dos
 - Create new project to store notes
 - CRUD todos and notes
 - Create new diary every day automatically
 - Keep track of last modified, time add, due date ...
+- Remember app's state when you left

 ## **Outcome**